lcarlaw/meso/README.md

 # meso
 This repo will create GR-readable placefiles of various parameters important to severe weather forecasting using data from the High Resolution Rapid Refresh (HRRR) or Rapid Refresh (RAP) models.
-The goal is to provide a very-near-realtime dataset that mimics the [SPC Mesoanalysis](https://www.spc.noaa.gov/exper/mesoanalysis/new/viewsector.php?sector=20#), but at a higher spatial resolution for use in GRAnalyst, as well as the ability to easily produce post-event reanalyses for use in local case studies.
+The goal is to provide a very-near-realtime dataset that mimics the [SPC Mesoanalysis](https://www.spc.noaa.gov/exper/mesoanalysis/new/viewsector.php?sector=20#), but at a higher spatial resolution for use in GRAnalyst.
 Slight differences may be noted due to SPC's use of an objective analysis pass that incorporates recent surface observations, a step that is not performed with this code at this time.

+This repo also has an archived mode, allowing the creation post-event reanalyses for use in local case studies.

 ## Code Execution Time Improvements Using Numba
 The main overhaul was to accelerate the CPU-intensive thermodynamic calculations performed by SHARPpy using the [Python Numba](http://numba.pydata.org/) module.
 This is a non-trivial task, as several standard Python modules and code are not supported by Numba (use of `**kwargs` in function calls, masked numpy arrays, among other things).
 In addition, the nature of the "Just-in-time" compilation requires explicit `type` declarations within Python `Classes`.
 As a result, the original SHARPpy code was parsed out line-by-line to allow it to work with Numba and the `@njit` decorator, and some flexibility has certainly been lost here.
 In this current iteration of code, it's assumed that the input meteorological arrays are full without any missing/masked data.